Changchun Jilin, China Travel Guide

 Input your destination using Chinese characters to avoid confusion.

 While public transport and ride-sharing are popular, rental options present alternatives for specific needs.
-Foreigners cannot legally drive in China using an International Driving Permit.
+Foreigners cannot legally drive within China using an International Driving Permit.
 A temporary Chinese driving license, obtainable after arrival and passing a written test, is needed.
 You also need your passport and a major credit card.
 The minimum age for rental typically ranges from 21-25.
 Major international chains (e.g., Hertz, Avis) operate in China, often through local partners.
 Domestic companies like Shouqi Car Rental and China Auto Rental (CAR Inc.) are also prevalent.
-Book online or at rental offices; be willing to pay a significant deposit.
+Book online or at rental offices; be open to pay a significant deposit.
 Motorcycle and scooter rentals are less common for tourists in Changchun, and similar driving license restrictions apply.

 Parks (e.g., Changchun World Sculpture Park), pedestrian-only streets (Chongqing Road).